elliot-sawyer/silverstripe-typesense/README.md

 > [!NOTE]
-> This is a **MIRROR** of [Elliot Sawyer's Silverstripe Typesense project](https://codeberg.org/0x/silverstripe-typesense/).
-Please raise issues and pull requests on that repository.
+> This is a **MIRROR** of [Elliot Sawyer's Silverstripe Typesense project](https://codeberg.org/0x/silverstripe-typesense/) that is periodically updated.
+For the latest code and releases, please clone from there.
+Any issues or pull requests should be raised on that repository.

 # Typesense Search for Silverstripe